“Nobody Died At Sandy Hook”

 “Normally if you have the tarps out there…in every active shooter situation you have ever see, there’s somebody on the tarp” pg.
 105

-This was covered in the Chapter Five debunk..
-Almost everyone was already dead and had been triaged inside of the school.
-Three injured persons – an adult and two children – were rushed directly to the hospital, where the two children were pronounced dead.
-Deborah Pisani was initially treated on a triage tarp and then transferred to the hospital for surgery.
-Who else would have even been on it?
+Already addressed this back in Chapter Five.
+Nearly everyone was dead, and those who needed immediate care were triaged inside the school.
+The three injured victims—an adult and two children—were rushed straight to the hospital, where the two children were later pronounced dead.
+Deborah Pisani was briefly treated (and photographed) on a tarp before being transferred to the hospital for surgery.
+So…who else did he expect to see?

 “We–a side note to this is that I have a lot of sources in and around and in that area.
 I have a lot of sources in regards to as to what’s going on with the president and the administration and so on, and every one of my sources said it was a false flag.” pg.
 106